 Managing your child's hemophilia may include:

-- Receiving special care before surgery including dental work.
+- Getting special care before surgery including dental work.
 Your child's doctor may advise factor replacement infusions.
 These increase the child's clotting levels before the procedures.
 Your child may also get the specific factor replacement infusions during and after the procedure.
 These maintain the clotting factor levels and to improve healing and prevention of bleeding after the procedure.

 - Wearing medical identification (ID) in the case of an emergency.